 Self-harm typically involves cutting, scratching, and/or burning oneself.
 Other less obvious forms of self-harm may be drug and alcohol abuse and other deliberate lifestyle choices that cause or could potentially cause harm to oneself.

-At our Rexburg wellness center, we’ve helped many people who self-harm.
+We’ve helped many people who self-harm.
 Over the years we’ve observed many signs that someone may be self-harming, including:

 - Becoming withdrawn, quiet, and more reserved than usual;